iwillspeak/feersum/docs/special-forms.md

 Variable definitions are bound and lowered.
 Function definitions are bound as definitions of lambdas and rely on `lambda` support for lowering.

+Internal deifnitions (that is a `define` that isn't in the root) aren't properly handled.
+Internal definitions _should_ be mutually recursive.
+Definitions in internal contexts should only be permitted before the first non-definition expression.

 ## Assignments

 ```scheme